Minify JavaScript Online — Free JS Minifier

 Can I concatenate JavaScript files?

-Yes, use our concatenation feature to merge multiple JavaScript files into a single file.
-You can then minify the combined result for maximum file size reduction.
-Click the concatenate button in the toolbar to get started.
+Yes, use our concatenation feature to merge multiple files, then minify the combined result for maximum compression.